 Testing Team Takeaways

-Across the four models, Kipton and Dune were the easiest to live on for hours at a time.
-Remington felt the most consistent when we shifted from upright (laptop) to relaxed (TV) without losing support.
-Coburn Motion was the clear winner for true decompression once reclined, but it asks more from your room: outlet access, wall clearance, and less flexibility if you like moving furniture around.
-Marcus consistently favored seats that resisted a ‘hunched hammock’ posture, while Mia kept coming back to depth as the deciding factor for long sessions.
+Across the three verified models, Kipton was the easiest to settle into for hours at a time.
+Remington felt the most balanced when we moved from upright laptop posture to relaxed TV posture without losing support.
+Coburn Motion was the clear recline specialist, but it asks more from the room: outlet access, a little wall clearance, and less freedom if you like moving furniture around.
+Marcus kept gravitating toward seats that resisted a hunched, hammock-like slump, while Mia kept coming back to depth as the fit variable that mattered most over long sessions.

 Arhaus Sofa Comparison Chart